 The most common problem associated with DST though, is fatigue and just feeling off.
 This, as Beth Malow, M.D., M.S., professor and director of Sleep Disorders Division at Vanderbilt Kennedy Center, explains, comes down to the fact that “our circadian clock gets dysregulated.
 Some people are more sensitive than others based on genetics, age (younger people usually adapt better), morning versus evening types — similar to how different people [deal differently] with jet lag.”

-We’ve compiled a list of expert tips for how to prepare for DST so that you barely notice the change — and more importantly, aren’t falling asleep at your desk next Monday.
+We’ve compiled a list of expert tips for how to prepare for DST so that you barely notice the change — and more importantly, aren’t falling asleep at your desk on Monday.

 Leading up to DST, adjust your bedtime and wake up time

 The main trick to readying for DST is to start moving the clock ahead before it shifts a full hour on Sunday.
-You can achieve this by going to bed earlier and earlier each starting tonight and waking up earlier, too.
+You can achieve this by going to bed earlier and earlier each night and waking up earlier, too.